You don’t see it. There’s no bruising. There are no broken bones. There’s no physical injury present.

 The second scenario is one where the children are simply observers of their parents’ emotional abuse.
 They aren’t in the line of fire of the emotional abuse, but they have front row seats to the action Like the scenario before, their observation of their parents’ marriage in it’s darkest moments may be seen as normal.
 They may see their mom crying uncontrollably from something their dad said, or their dad stoic and cold due to a cutting remark from their mom, and assume that’s how all relationships are.
 Somewhere down the line, they’ll come to accept that same treatment because it’s what they grew up observing.
 When someone experiences emotional abuse by husband or wife they think as long as their children are not at the same end of the stick as they are, they will be fine.
 But, that is not the case.
 Children are extremely impressionable and even witnessing emotional cruelty in the marriage of their parents can leave a lasting negative impact on them.

 The effects of emotional abuse in a marriage are many, but each one poisons the roots of a strong marriage.
-Emotional abuse evokes denial, fear, and dangerously low levels of self-worth in waves.
+Spousal emotional abuse evokes denial, fear, and dangerously low levels of self-worth in waves.
 It is a hard thing to escape, and usually can’t be seen unless objective eyes call it out.
 If you find yourself in a relationship that is emotionally abusive, confide in a friend or seek the help of a counselor.
 The effects of spousal emotional abuse don’t have to be permanent, but the longer that it persists in a marriage or relationship, the harder it will be to recover from.
 Talk to someone who can help you; the sooner the better.